mehrtash/mehrtash.github.io/_posts/2020-07-03-calibration-segmentation.md

 ##### Conclusions
 - Model ensembling is effective not only for improving segmentation quality but also for confidence calibration.
 - Ensembling significantly improves the calibration qualities of FCNs trained with Dice Loss and BN.
-- We observed that average entropy of the predicted segments correlates with Dice score.
+- Average entropy of the predicted segments correlates with Dice score.
 Hence, it can be used as an effective metric for predicting the test-time performance when the ground-truth is unknown.
 - Well-calibrated models can detect out-of-distribution examples and predict failures.

 <div class="share-page">